dtarudji/SOA12cUpgrade/soacs200.md

 The activities in this document aim to cover features such as:

-- SOA Design Times in JDeveloper – SOA
+- SOA Design Times in JDeveloper for SOA.
+This can be downloaded from https://bit.ly/2STiSVM

 - Upgrade and move SOA Composites - SOACS from OCI Classic to OCI
+- e2e-1201-sample.zip, it's tutorial leads you step by step through building a process order application with Oracle SOA Suite 12c.
+The focus today is to build ONLY validatePayment
+-  Please download this zip file from https://bit.ly/2U60LZo

 ## Validate Payment: SOA Composites